 “Sweetheart, your bag needs to be packed right away.
-Uncle Etim is coming to pick you up,” I said to Shirley, not being able to look into her eyes, because mine was already teary.
+Uncle Etim is coming to pick you up,” I said to Shirley, not being able to look into her eyes because mine was already teary.

-I quickly knelt down beside her, and gave her a big hug.
+I quickly knelt down beside her and gave her a big hug.
 “I would give anything to have you stay with me forever, but mama needs you at home tonight.”

 “Daddy, would you allow Shawn to come with me?
 Would you come with me too?”

 I just held her tight, not knowing how best to respond to her questions.
 Shawn not understanding why we were both crying, joined in, and it seemed for the next few minutes I hosted a real pity party.
 Shirley had changed our lives in just two days.
-I hadn’t figured out how much I had missed this little precious gift God had given me till that moment.
+I hadn’t figured out how much I had missed this little precious gift God had given me until that moment.

 Opening the door, “Ete Ideme,” I greeted Etim and invited him into the house.